Polly Vaughn: Synopsis

 A man, sometimes called Johnny Randle, goes out hunting for birds.
-Usually this is described as being in the evening or by moonlight in the rain.
-He sees something white in the bushes.
+During the hunt, he sees something white in the bushes.
 Thinking this is a swan, he shoots.
-To his horror he discovers he has killed his true love, Polly Vaughn, sheltering from the rain.
+To his horror, he discovers he has killed his true love, Polly Vaughn, sheltering from the rain.
 Returning home, he reports his mistake to his uncle and is advised not to run away.
 He should stay and tell the court that it was an honest mistake.
 The night before Polly's funeral, her ghost appears to confirm his version of the events.

 The narrator imagines all the women of the county standing in a line, with Polly shining out among them as a "fountain of snow".
-Since the fairest girl in the county has died the girls are said to be glad of her death.
-In some versions there is no scene of guilty confession and no ghost.
+Since the fairest girl in the county died, the girls are said to be glad of her death.
+In some versions, there is no scene of a guilty confession and no ghost.

 Commentary

-We are not told of the outcome of the trial.
-Is he found guilty of murder or not?
-Would he be guilty of poaching?
-The emphasis on Polly's fair skin, and the reaction of all the girls of the county has led most commentators to suggest that there is a supernatural element.

 Polly wears a white apron, and has a name which usually sounds like "Mailí Bhán".
 In Irish Gaelic, this translates as "Fair Mary".

-Baring-Gould commented that there is some similarity to Celtic legends about "The Swan Maidens". (see Swan Maiden).
+Baring-Gould commented that there is some similarity to Celtic legends about "The Swan Maidens".
 Anne Gilchrist in the Journal of the Folksong Society (number 26) points to many tales about women turning into swans.
 There is a fairy tale called "An Cailin" (The Fair Girl).
 A version of this story was recorded as "Cailín na Gruaige Báine" on the album Aoife by Moya Brennan.
 In Ovid's Metamorphoses, the Aeolian prince Cephalus accidentally kills his wife Procris with a javelin while hunting.
 Roy Palmer compares this story to that of Polly Vaughn.
-This interpretation might be called the "Romantic Celtic" version, and has been embraced by Shirley Collins and others.
+This interpretation might be called the "Romantic Celtic" version, and has been embraced by Shirley Collins.

-A more mundane interpretation is that the invention of the rifle inevitably led to an increase in accidents while hunting.
-If this song had really been an echo of ancient mythology we would expect to find versions in Scotland and indeed throughout Europe.
-With the exception of one version in Scotland, the song has been found only in England, Ireland, USA, Australia and Canada.
-Moreover, there are no versions known before 1806 [there are number of versions from 1765 to 1806].
-We would have expected earlier versions or fragments.
-This down-to-earth interpretation of the song is rare.
+There are no versions known before 1806 (there are a number of versions from 1765 to 1806).

 Hugh Shields suggested that the story might be based on a real event in Kilwarlin, co.
 Down.

-The song is discussed in "EDS" (English Dance and song) Autumn 2006 edition.
+The song is discussed in "EDS" (English Dance and Song) Autumn 2006 edition.